Mission & Vision

 Vision: Chabad on Fulton is a safe, supportive community where students can feel a sense of belonging, experience Jewish life, explore Jewish wisdom and become empowered to live active Jewish lives.

-Chabad on Fulton is a Jewish space that is open and available to all Jewish students and faculty at Vassar College, Marist College and The Culinary Institute of America.
+Chabad on Fulton is a Jewish space that is open and available to all Jewish students and faculty at Vassar College.
 We have established the Chabad House as a place where Jews of all backgrounds and degrees of observance can enjoy exploring their Jewish heritage in a warm, welcoming and accepting environment.

 It is our core belief that every individual Jew has an indispensable contribution to make to the totality of the Jewish people.
 Predicated on the Mitzvah of "Ahavat Yisrael - love of a fellow Jew," Chabad seeks to engage fellow Jews at their own pace and comfort level through innovative educational programs in all areas of Jewish life.

 Among our programs, we host weekly Shabbat dinners that provide Jewish students an intimate setting to eat, meet new friends from every niche of the campus community, and celebrate Shabbat in a spiritual and intellectually stimulating manner.
 Creative Holiday programs raise Jewish consciousness and pride throughout the community.
 Lectures and classes on Jewish law, philosophy, & ethics teach the relevance and the depth of our beautiful heritage to our community.
 We continue to meet with students individually around the clock.